Constructing locally flat surfaces in 4-manifolds: Definitions and fundamental tools

 \subsection{Finger moves and Whitney moves}

-Due to lack of time, we will not describe finger moves and Whitney moves in detail, referring instead to existing sources in the literature, such as \citelist{\cite{FQ}*{Chapter~1}\cite{DET-book-DETintro}}.
-Since Whitney discs will be the main subject of our various geometric manoeuvres in \cref{sec:direct}, we describe them briefly, relying primarily on \cref{fig:whitney-move}.
+We will not describe finger moves and Whitney moves in detail, referring instead to existing sources in the literature, such as \cite[Chapter~1]{FQ} and \cite{DET-book-DETintro}.
+Since Whitney discs will be the main object of our various geometric manoeuvres in \Cref{sec:direct}, we describe them briefly, relying primarily on \Cref{fig:whitney-move}.

 As depicted in the figure, we consider two transverse intersection points of opposite sign between generically immersed connected surfaces $f$ and $g$ in some ambient $4$-manifold $M$, where possibly $f=g$.
 We see that the two points can be joined by two arcs, called \emph{Whitney arcs}, one lying on $f$, denoted by $A$, and one on $g$, denoted by $B$.
-The union $A\cup B$ is a \emph{Whitney circle}.
+The union~$A\cup B$ is called a \emph{Whitney circle}.
 A disc in $M$ bounded by the Whitney circle is called a \emph{Whitney disc}.
-Suppose we have a generically immersed Whitney disc $W$.
-Then the normal bundle of $W$, being a bundle on a contractible space, is trivial.
-Consider the restriction of this trivial 2-plane bundle to the Whitney circle.
-We can define a 1-plane subbundle by choosing vectors in the $f$-direction along $A$, and vectors normal to $g$ along $B$.
+Suppose we have a generically immersed Whitney disc~$W$.
+Then the normal vector bundle of $W$, being a bundle on a contractible space, is trivial.
+Consider the restriction of this trivial $2$-plane bundle to the Whitney circle.
+We can define a $1$-plane subbundle by choosing vectors in the $f$-direction along~$A$, and vectors normal to $g$ along $B$.
 Let $s$ denote a section of this subbundle.
-The Whitney disc $W$ is said to be \emph{untwisted} if $s$ admits a nonvanishing extension to the entire normal bundle over $W$.\footnote{Sometimes such Whitney discs are called \emph{framed}.
+The Whitney disc $W$ is said to be \emph{untwisted} if $s$ admits a nonvanishing extension to the entire normal vector bundle over $W$.\footnote{In the literature such Whitney discs are sometimes called \emph{framed}.
 We do not like this terminology since in general a trivial bundle is said to be framed if a trivialisation has been chosen.
 Note that bundles over discs are trivial and uniquely trivialisable, since discs are contractible.} Not all Whitney discs that we consider will be untwisted.
-The \emph{twisting number} of $W$, denoted by $\tw(\partial W)$, is the signed count of zeros of $s$ when extended over the normal bundle over all of $W$.\footnote{This is the relative euler number of the normal vector bundle of $W$ with respect to the \emph{Whitney framing} on the boundary described earlier.}
+The \emph{twisting number} of $W$, denoted by $\tw(\partial W)$, is the signed count of zeros of $s$ when extended over the normal vector bundle over all of $W$.\footnote{This is the relative euler number of the normal vector bundle of $W$ with respect to the \emph{Whitney framing} on the boundary described earlier.}